 Each month LCH performs a comprehensive analysis of the current stress testing scenarios against the latest decennial portfolio losses.
 This is documented in risk management function procedures.
 The analysis attempts to identify any portfolios that are prone to excessive historical loss scenarios not captured in the existing stress testing suite.
 The combination of unique portfolio affects and historical market movements provide an all-inclusive view of the credit exposures LCH may experience under stressed market conditions.
-The analysis complements the daily monitoring of member stress testing losses and the ad-hoc reviews in anticipation of known events, or more generally national elections etc.
+The analysis complements the daily monitoring of member stress testing losses and the ad-hoc reviews in anticipation of known events such as national elections.